fenago/rabbitmq-jupyterlab/Lab_8_cb.md

-Chapter 8.
+Lab 8.
 Performance Tuning for RabbitMQ
 ---------------------------------------------------

-In this chapter we will cover:
+In this lab we will cover:

 -   Multithreading and queues